How to Talk Australians: Film adaptation

-A feature film based on the series, titled How to Talk Australians: Highway to Hell, began production on 8 May 2023 and is scheduled to complete in 2024.
+A feature film based on the series, titled How to Talk Australians: The Movie, began production on 8 May 2023, and it was released in 2026.
 Rob Hibbert and Tony Rogers were announced to be returning as writers, with Rogers as director.
 The film will feature the original cast alongside new characters played by Australian actors Shane Jacobson, Dave Lawson, Stephen Curry, and Richard Davies, among others.
 It will be distributed by Umbrella Entertainment in Australia and New Zealand.

-The film will follow a group of students and teachers from the fictional Delhi College of Linguistics on a trip to Australia as their plane is diverted to the country town of Dubbo.
+The film follows a group of students and teachers from the fictional Delhi College of Linguistics on a trip to Australia as their plane is diverted to the country town of Dubbo.